anyneko/anyneko/README.md

 * 💻 C++/Python, but I actually forgot them over time.
 I'll try to pick them up and learn something new.
 * 🌐 Chinese(Mandarin), English.
 * ❄️ Regretfully, I don't use NixOS or eweOS().
 I use Debian and KDE Plasma and I enjoys them.
-* 💊 I'm suffering form bipolar disorder and ASD.
-I apologize for any negative experiences this may have caused you.
+* 💊 I'm still suffering from bipolar disorder and ASD.
+I apologize for any bad experiences this may have caused you.
 * 🟢 Ingress Enlightment Agent.
 * 🎮 Maimai DX / Chunithm / Wangan MMT Player.
 * 🔐 PGP: `72F4 E302 D385 CB24 3186 705F 9EEF A177 0CFB AEF5`